kwebio/kweb-docs/state.rst

 store that supports the observer pattern.
 Shoebox has both in-memory and persistent (on disk) engines, and new engines can be added quite easily.

 We'll assume you've taken a few minutes to review Shoebox and get the general idea of how it's used.
+This example shows how *toVar* can be used to convert a value in a Shoebox to a KVar, and use it with the DOM as previously described:

 .. code-block:: kotlin